Orchestrating microservices and multi-container applications for high scalability and availability

 |Azure Service Fabric

 ||Service Fabric is a Microsoft microservices platform for building applications.
-It is an orchestrator of services and creates clusters of machines.
-By default, Service Fabric deploys and activates services as processes, but Service Fabric can deploy services in Docker container images.
-More important, you can mix services in processes with services in containers in the same application.
+It's an orchestrator of services and creates clusters of machines.
+Service Fabric can deploy services as containers or as plain processes.
+It can even mix services in processes with services in containers within the same application and cluster.